Hugh Roe O'Donnell: Rise to prominence

 O'Donnell saw his first military action in 1584 along with his father's chief advisor Eoin O'Gallagher against Clan O'Rourke of West Breifne.
 Even before reaching the age of fifteen, O'Donnell had become well known across Ireland.
-He became associated with Aodh Eangach, a prophesied high king.
+Some of his contemporaries came to associate him with Aodh Eangach, a prophesised high king.
 It was foretold that if two men named Hugh succeeded each other as O'Donnell chief, the last Hugh shall "be a monarch in Ireland and quite banish thence all foreign nations and conquerors".

 By 1587, O'Donnell was betrothed to the Earl of Tyrone's daughter Rose.
-In addition to Tyrone's marriage to Siobhán, this betrothal further cemented a growing alliance between two clans who had been mortal enemies for centuries.
+In addition to Tyrone's earlier marriage to Siobhán, this betrothal further cemented a growing alliance between two clans who had been mortal enemies for centuries.
 As tanist (heir) of the O'Donnell clan, Hugh Roe O'Donnell was widely considered to be his father's most likely successor.
 Tyrone described him as "the stay that his father had for the quieting of his inhabitance".

 Imprisonment and escape

 Capture at Rathmullan

-The English government feared the emergence of a powerful O'Neill-O'Donnell alliance, which would be cemented by O'Donnell's marriage to Rose, would threaten English control over Ulster.
+The English government feared the emergence of a powerful O'Neill-O'Donnell alliance, cemented by O'Donnell's marriage to Rose, that would threaten English control over Ulster.
 Though Tyrone professed loyalty to the Crown, he was attracting suspicion from the government due to his growing power.
 O'Donnell's father had also failed to pay his promised annual rents, and hostages were often kept for policy reasons.
 Ultimately the government decided that O'Donnell must not be allowed to succeed as clan chief.
 (Note: Hugh McHugh Dubh was a prominent contender for clan chief, and the government suggested him as a preferred successor.)
 In May 1587, Lord Deputy John Perrot proposed to Lord Burghley that he could capture O'Donnell or his parents by sending a boat with wines.

 Lord Deputy John Perrot authorised O'Donnell's kidnapping.

 In September, Hugh McManus was summoned to a conference with Perrot.
 Meanwhile the ship Matthew, captained by Dublin merchant Nicholas Barnes, was dispatched to Rathmullan on Lough Swilly, where fourteen-year-old Hugh Roe O'Donnell was sojourning with his foster-father MacSweeney na dTuath.
 (Note: MacSweeney na dTuath was Hugh Roe's foster-father, but Rathmullan was the stronghold of Clan MacSweeney Fanad, a related but distinct branch of Clan MacSweeney.)
 The ship was anchored and the crew went on shore under the guise of ordinary merchants selling wine.
 O'Donnell heard of the merchant ship and arrived with several young companions.
 Barnes claimed he had no wine left unsold except for what was left on the ship, and invited O'Donnell aboard.
 Chief Donnell MacSweeney Fanad (O'Donnell's host) was ashamed the young noble had missed out on the wine and unwittingly encouraged him to take a small boat to the Matthew.